newjersey/innovation.nj.gov/content/_projects/business-updates.md

 ### Partners

+-   Office of the Governor
--   NJ Business Action Center
+-   NJ State Business Action Center
--   NJ Department of Labor
--   NJ Department of the Treasury
 -   NJ Economic Development Authority
+-   Statewide initiative, in partnership with all relevant State entities